 The article noted that the devices used in colon hydrotherapy cleansing have not been approved by the FDA, that when insufficiently sterilized they can lead to bacterial infections, and that the FDA has warned manufacturers of unauthorized use of these devices in the past.
 The Gastroenterology & Endoscopy News, a publication designed for gastroenterologists, issued warnings about the procedure in its December 2011 issue, “Dangers of Colonic Hydrotherapy,” based on the information from the research done in the Journal of Family Practice.

 According to the Mayo Clinic, harmful complications that can be caused by colon cleansing include:

 The procedure can also be especially dangerous for those with gastrointestinal disorders such as Crohn’s disease, ulcerative colitis, or chronic constipation who often seek it as a cure or aid.
 As reported in all of these sources, little scientific evidence exists in support of this procedure, especially in unlicensed clinics.

 If you have experienced medical complications following colon hydrotherapy, you may be entitled to legal compensation.
-At Steinger, Iscoe & Greene, we want to hear from you so that we can advise you concerning your legal options.
+At Steinger, Greene & Feiner, we want to hear from you so that we can advise you concerning your legal options.
 We offer a free consultation in which you can discuss your potential case with an experienced attorney.
 Contact us to learn more about where you stand and how we can help you today.